time-is-ltd/pseudonymization-service/README.md

 Bearer token is provided by [`API_TOKEN`](#enviromental-variables) enviromental variable. `API_TOKEN` variable will be replaced with OAuth 2.0 Client Credentials Grant Type flow in the [future](#future-improvements).

 ### Pseudonimization
+Definitions:
+- Pseudonimization:
+- Requesting service: It's the client requesting pseudonimized data from the G Suite, O365 etc. APIs.
+- Pseudonimization service: Is an instance of this service from this repository

+#### Input data Pseudonimization
+The following sections represent pseudonimization of data coming IN from the requesting service to the pseudonimization service.
+It's perfectly possible for the requesting service to request data about a user (specific email address) without knowing the email address.

+#### Email address in the incoming API requests
-Input PII data (email address) is an RSA encrypted string
+Input PII data (email address) in the API query is an RSA encrypted string
-- Private and Public keys can be provided by [`RSA_PRIVATE_KEY and RSA_PUBLIC_KEY`](#enviromental-variables) enviromental variables and you can use the ./src/genKey.js utility to generate them
+- Private key can be provided by [`RSA_PRIVATE_KEY`](#enviromental-variables) enviromental variable and you can use the ./src/genKey.js utility to generate Private key and Public key
 - This is only necessary if the user of the proxy can't know any PII data - full pseudonimization case.
+- In this case, all the encrypted email addresses have to be in a format starting with the RSA_ENCRYPTED_EMAIL prefix, like this example: `RSA_ENCRYPTED_EMAIL_IIJRAIBADANBgkqhkiG9w0BA...` and the RSA encrypted string has to be url-encoded safe Base64 string.
+See the `./src/helpers/rsa.ts`, functions `urlEncode` and `rsaEncrypt` functions and use this implementation on your data requesting back-end.

 Output PII data (email address, names etc.) is anonymized by salted `sha512` ([src/helpers/sha512.ts](./src/helpers/sha512.ts)) hashing function and the result is shortened to 16 chars.
 - Salt can be provided by [`ANONYMIZATION_SALT`](#enviromental-variables) enviromental variable

+#### Output data Pseudonimization
+The following sections represent the pseudonimization of data that are send back to the requesting service from the pseudonimization service.

 #### Email Pseudonimization ([src/helpers/anonymization.helper.ts](./src/helpers/anonymization.helper.ts))
 - The service recognizes 2 types of domains: